skn3/forme/README.md

 The project is still in development but feel free to have a play!

+## Breaking changes in version 2.7
+- Changed `form.template()` if input has no errors the `input.errors` template var will now be `null` instead of empty array.
+- Renamed `FormePageContainer` to `FormePage`.
+- Added public exports for `FormePage`, `FormeInput`, `FormeConfigurableMethod`, `FormeConfigurableOverride`, `FormeConfigurableParam`, `FormeConfigurableBool`, `FormeConfigurableInt`, `FormeConfigurableFloat`, `FormeConfigurableString`, `FormeConfigurableObject`, `FormeConfigurableArray`, `FormeConfigurableCallbacks` and `FormeConfigurableStrings`.
+- Added `static get FormeDriver.formClass` to define the class used to construct form objects.
+- Added `static get FormeDriver.pageClass` to define the class used to construct page objects.
+- Added `static get FormeDriver.inputClass` to define the class used to construct input objects.
+- Added `input.template()` to generate template vars for a speciffic input.
+- Added `input.icon()` to set an icon template var for an input.
+- Added `input.callingConfigureMethod()` this is used if you are extending the FormeInput object, it allows you to validate when custom configure methods are being called.
+- Added form template var `input.stateClassName` to `form.template()` output.
+This has only the `form.errorClassName()` and `form.requiredClassName()` for the given input.
+- Added form template var `input.icon`.
+- Added `form.inputClassName()` adds a class name to all inputs (not including `button` and `submit` types).
+Defaults to `forme-button`.
+- Added `form.buttonClassName()` adds a class name to all buttons.
+Defaults to `forme-input`.
+- Added `form.errorClassName()` adds a class name to all inputs that have an error.
+Defaults to `forme-error`.
+- Added `form.requiredClassName()` adds a class name to all inputs that are required.
+Defaults to `forme-required`.

 ## New in version 2.6.7
 - Added `result.inputTypes()` to FormeRequest object.
 This returns a list of unique input types used in the form.
 - Fixed `form.inputs()` and `page.inputs()` using an invalid property.